• Skip to primary navigation

 Or, if you’re using an international SIM card, ensure that the country code matches the location.
 If not, you have to contact your network provider to enable data roaming services for your number.

-What to do when your Verizon Network Says “Server Unreachable”
+What to Do When Your Verizon Network Says “Server Unreachable”

 First, you need to check your location and see if the services offered by Verizon are covered in your area.
 However, if your phone has full bars and you still can’t call someone, then there is a problem with a particular cell site or tower, but not necessarily an issue at Verizon’s end.